SFP VoIP E1 Converter

 Connection to the PBX is through the E1 interface.

-This device has a hardware echo cancellation function for all voice channels of the E1 stream.
+This device has a hardware echo cancellation function for all voice channels of the E1 interface.

 Key Specifications